kirtiprasad2/To-do-list-project/README.md

 # To-Do List App 📝

-A simple and beautiful To-Do List web app built using *HTML, **CSS, and **JavaScript*.
+A simple and beautiful To-Do List web app built using HTML, CSS, and JavaScript.
 This project allows users to add, delete, and manage tasks with an attractive interface

 ## 🚀 Features
 - Add new tasks